Skip to main content

 Error Responses

-All errors return a 4xx or 5xx status code with a JSON error object:
+All errors return a 4xx or 5xx status code.
+Most business-logic errors use a structured shape with a stable code:

 {